-- 1. Geography studies... - a. people who live in jungles, in cities and on mountains. - b. how different people interact with each other. - c. groups of people with the same culture and lifestyles. - d. the relationship between people and the earth.
+- 1. Geography studies...

+- a. people who live in jungles, in cities and on mountains

+- b. how different people interact with each other

+- c. groups of people with the same culture and lifestyles

+- d. the relationship between people and the earth.

+- 2. People who live in cold climates...

+- a. are the same as people who live in hot climates.

+- b. are always cold and hungry

+- c. are all the same

+- d. find ways to be warm and comfortable

-2. This text says that...
+- 3. This text says that...

-- a. all societies are the same.
+- a. the earth affects people's lives

-- b. people should move to a better climate.
+- b. people should move to a better climate

-- c. natural resources affect people's lives
+- c. all societies are the same

-- d. people should share natural resources.
+- d. people should share natural resources